 TotalEnergies SE Sponsored ADR (TTE) Dips More Than Broader Markets: What You Should Know

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.78% lower within the past month.
-TotalEnergies SE Sponsored ADR is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.93% lower.
+TotalEnergies SE Sponsored ADR currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that TotalEnergies SE Sponsored ADR has a Forward P/E ratio of 4.46 right now.
-For comparison, its industry has an average Forward P/E of 5.29, which means TotalEnergies SE Sponsored ADR is trading at a discount to the group.
+Investors should also note TotalEnergies SE Sponsored ADR's current valuation metrics, including its Forward P/E ratio of 4.48.
+Its industry sports an average Forward P/E of 5.36, so we one might conclude that TotalEnergies SE Sponsored ADR is trading at a discount comparatively.

-Meanwhile, TTE's PEG ratio is currently 0.51.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-TTE's industry had an average PEG ratio of 0.48 as of yesterday's close.
+It is also worth noting that TTE currently has a PEG ratio of 0.52.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Oil and Gas - Refining and Marketing was holding an average PEG ratio of 0.49 at yesterday's closing price.